Archive for category: Sheds

 If you’re like a lot of people, your shed is probably part-storage, part workshop.
 It makes sense, then, that you could be working alongside cans of gasoline you have stored for your mower or power tools.
 Inhaling gas fumes can be dangerous, and proper ventilation keeps the fresh air circulating.

-Aside from dangerous fumes, consider the mold and mildew that can grow inside sheds, especially in humid climates or during wet seasons; breathing in these spores can have harmful effects.
+Aside from dangerous fumes, consider the mold and mildew that can grow inside an outdoor structure.
+This is especially true in humid climates or during wet seasons; breathing in these spores can have harmful effects.
 Adequate ventilation can help prevent or reduce mildew and mold growth by controlling moisture.

 Properly Ventilated Sheds for Comfort